ChrisOfBristol/qucs-netlist/README.md

 Your system must have Python3 installed (and QUCS if that is available for your system).
 If Qucs is not available you could edit out the part of the program that uses it, but the output file will only contain a parts list there will be no nets.

-Copy the files into a convenient directory:
+Download the files and copy them into a convenient directory:
 	qucs-netlist.py is the program.
 	qucs-netlist.html is the help file.
 	qucs-netlist.dat links Qucs component names with VeroRoute ones. qucsparts.sch is a Qucs schematic containing all the parts that the program can process.
 It can be used for a test of the program.
+Use your file manager to edit the properties of the program file and make it executable.

 RUNNING
 Copy the QUCS schematic to your qucs-netlist directory, then in a terminal, cd to that directory, then type